NadyaIlinskiy/Lab-10/README.md

    - The use of cookies places trust on the client side.
 Not all browsers support cookies and users have the option to enable or disable cookies.
 They do not require server resources.
 Cookies can persist for long periods of time (days, months, years).
 Easily manageable.

 - What does .isModified do and why do we use it?
-   - Checks to see if the password has been modified
+   - Checks if a password is entered.
+If so, hash the password using bcrypt
-   - Security check; see if password was tampered with.

 #### Setup
  `.env` requirements